Enzymes aid in digestion and if not available in the right amounts can cause all sorts of problems

 • Inflammation - Regardless of the reason for inflammation, enzymes are essential for tissue repair.
 They reduce swelling and pain, decrease the duration or inflammatory process and help speed up the recovery rate.
 These effects are also important in the treatment of injuries.

-• Help with food allergies, bloating, belching, gas, bowel disorders, abdominal cramping, heartburn
+• Help with food allergies, bloating, belching, gas, bowel disorders, abdominal cramping, heartburn.

 • Other benefits - There are many other uses for enzymes, including autoimmune conditions, arthritis, chronic diseases, pre and post-surgery and multiple sclerosis.

-Food sources of Enzymes
+Food sources of enzymes

 Raw vegetables and raw fruit are rich sources of enzymes.
 But the enzymes in raw foods are destroyed by heat.
 Most raw food, like our bodies, is very perishable.
 When raw foods are exposed to temperatures above 118 degrees, they start to rapidly break down, just as our bodies would if we had a fever that high.
 One of the constituents of foods which can break down are enzymes.
+Once enzymes are exposed to heat, they are no longer able to provide the function for which they were designed.

 The digestion of cooked food uses valuable metabolic enzymes in order to help digest your food.
 Digestion of cooked food demands much more energy than the digestion of raw food.
 In general, raw food is so much more easily digested that it passes through the digestive tract in 1/2 to 1/3 of the time it takes for cooked food.